 Interdisciplinary Doctoral Fellowships

-The University of Missouri Census Regional Data Center (MU RDC) offers Interdisciplinary Doctoral fellowships in order to support MU’s teaching mission and to train the next generation of researchers in large survey data research.
-Schedule an MU RDC Information Session for your department, seminar, or class!
-Focusing on economic, demographic, or health data, these sessions are a great way to learn more about the MU RDC, available datasets, and the proposal process.
-Email Jacob Cronin at email@example.com.
+The University of Missouri Research Data Center (MU RDC) offers Interdisciplinary Doctoral fellowships in order to support MU’s teaching mission and to train the next generation of researchers in large survey data research.
 The MU RDC Interdisciplinary Doctoral Fellowships provide support for up to two doctoral students to conduct research using Census Research Data Center (RDC) data products.
 Students must be nominated by their academic advisors.
 Eligible projects include a faculty-initiated project or a student dissertation and must require the use of restricted data only available through the Census RDC.

-Each MU RDC Interdisciplinary Doctoral Fellowship includes a $25,000 stipend for the academic year (August-May) and full tuition remission provided by the Office of Graduate Studies.
+Each Interdisciplinary Doctoral Fellowship includes a $25,000 stipend for the academic year (August-May) and full tuition remission provided by the Office of Graduate Studies.

 Doctoral students in good standing in an academic program at the University of Missouri may submit applications.
 Successful applicants are likely to be students who are in at least the second year of their program at the time of application.
 Academic departments may nominate more than one student.

 Potential applicants should attend the “Student Research Opportunities Available through the Census RDC” informational session held on January 24, 2018 at 2:00pm in 111 Middlebush Hall.

 A complete application to the MU RDC Interdisciplinary Doctoral Fellowship has six parts: